 I am going to commit to making sure that EVERY DAY!
-I go for a brisk walk on my lunch hour.
+I go for a brisk walk during my lunch hour.
 Making the most of the fact that The Stray is literally across the road.
-I have had an office based job for the last two years; I can tell my fitness levels have dropped, the speed I walk has also decreased I have also gained weight.
+I have had an office-based job for the last two years; I can tell my fitness levels have dropped, the speed I walk has also decreased I have also gained weight.
 The previous position I held was Housekeeping in a hotel- I was very active and on my feet 8 hrs a day.

-I have been doing some reading in my spare time and found some useful information about moving more and being active NHS Choices website was handy
+I have been doing some reading in my spare time and found some useful information about moving more and being active NHS Choices website was handy.

-A friend told me about a fantastic NHS website this week One You can also use downloadable apps I have downloaded a couple of these to my iPhone.
+A friend told me about a fantastic NHS website this week One You can also use downloadable apps; I have downloaded a couple of these to my iPhone.
 One You easy meals is excellent with lots of easy, healthy meal ideas even have all the nutritional information for each recipe.
 I also like the One You Active10 app logging you walk and has reachable goals.

 I keep leaving little hints for my hubby to buy me a Rose gold apple watch.